ess-dmsc/graylog-logger/README.md

 * Added support for additional (user defined) fields.
 * The library will no longer attempt to connect to a Graylog server on localhost.
 * Using code adopted from boost, the library should now be able to determine the current process name.
+* The library now builds on Windows and passes all the unit tests.
+However, during integration testing it failed to correctly send log messages to a Graylog server on this platform.
 * Updated the documentation.
 * Minor bug fixes.